 In the beginning the emulation is in a paused state, which means that no machine is running and virtual time is not progressing.

 To start the emulation, execute:

 (machine-0) pause Pausing emulation...

-When you need to analyze in details how the execution of your binary influences the state of a hardware you can switch to stepping execution mode:
+When you need to analyze in detail how the execution of your binary influences the state of the hardware, you can switch to the stepping execution mode:

 (machine-0) sysbus.cpu ExecutionMode SingleStepBlocking

-This will stop the emulation after execution of each instruction.
-In order to move to the next one type:
+This will stop the emulation after the execution of each instruction.
+In order to move to the next one, type:

 (machine-0) sysbus.cpu Step

 When you want to return to the normal execution mode, type:

 More advanced control can be obtained by connecting an external GDB.